dcbriccetti/name-picker/README.md

-# name-picker
+# Talking Name Picker
-A webapp primarily for teachers to fairly and randomly call on students
+A tool primarily for teachers to fairly and randomly call on students.